rasmus-kirk/halo/documents/thesis/03-plonk/05-full-protocol.md

   Here, we use $e$ to denote that these are evaluations of the polynomials, which are computed by the arithmetizer.
-To get the actual polynomials, the prover runs $\fft$ on each of these in round 0.
+To get the actual polynomials, the prover runs $\ifft$ on each of these in round 0.
 - PlonkPublicInputs:
   - $\vec{x} \in \Fb^{\ell_1 + 2 + \ell_2}$: The public inputs for the trace
     table, containing both the vanilla public inputs ($\ell_2$), the inputs